Witsarut Himmarat

 Witsarut Himmarat (วิศรุต หิมรัตน์), or also known by his nickname Most (Thai: โมสต์), is Thai actor for the Broadcast Thai Television Company or also known as Channel 3.
-He was best known for his role as Joi in Bupphesanniwat.
+He is best known for his role as Joi in Bupphesanniwat.

 Personal life

 Witsarut was born on 6 January 1993 at Udontani Hospital.
 He is a native of Nong Khai.
 He is the second child of four, and he has two brothers and a sister.
 Witsarut graduated from the Faculty of Fine Arts from Srinakharinwirot University.
 Witsarut began his acting career on the Nong Mai Rai Borisut in 2012, his role was Phupha, with the Channel 3.